greglan/greglan.github.io/pages/system/architectures/instruction-level-parallelism.md

   instructions at the same time.
 * Pipelined operation allows several instructions to be executed at each stage of the pipeline
-* Parallel operation: several instructions executed by different execution units
+* Parallel operation: several instructions executed by different execution units.

+  Different from multicore execution: different UEs (for instance 2 ALUs, one load and store unit, and one branch unit) are part of a single core

 ## Pipelined execution
 * Typical pipeline: *Fetch -> Decode -> Execute -> Writeback*